-() Consider: the intervention may be beneficial in selected patients (conditional recommendation) OR be careful when considering this intervention.
+1 Consider: the intervention may be beneficial in selected patients (conditional recommendation) OR be careful when considering this intervention.

-This document provides clinicians with updated interim guidance on timely, effective, and safe supportive management of patients with suspected and confirmed COVID-19.
-The definitions of mild and severe illness are in Table 2.
-Those with critical illness are defined as patients with acute respiratory distress syndrome (ARDS) or sepsis with acute organ dysfunction.
+This document aims to provide clinicians with updated interim guidance on timely, effective and safe supportive management of patients with suspected and confirmed COVID-19.
+It is organized by the patient journey.
+The definitions for mild and severe illness are in Table 2, while those with critical illness are defined as patients with acute respiratory distress syndrome (ARDS) or sepsis with acute organ dysfunction.

 The recommendations in this document are derived from WHO publications.
 Where WHO guidance is not available, we refer to evidence-based guidelines.
-Members of a WHO global network of clinicians and clinicians who have treated patients with SARS, MERS, or severe influenza have reviewed the recommendations (see Acknowledgements).
+Members of a WHO global network of clinicians, and clinicians who have treated SARS, MERS or severe influenza patients, have reviewed the recommendations (see Acknowledgements).
 For queries, please email: outbreak@who.int with "COVID-19 clinical question" in the subject line.

-Background
+1. Background

-Coronavirus disease 2019 (COVID-19) is a respiratory tract infection caused by a newly emergent coronavirus, that was first recognized in Wuhan, China, in December 2019.
-Genetic sequencing of the virus suggests that it is a betacoronavirus closely linked to the SARS virus (I).
+Coronavirus disease 2019 (COVID-19) is a respiratory tract infection caused by a newly emergent coronavirus, SARS-CoV-2, that was first recognized in Wuhan, China, in December 2019.
+Genetic sequencing of the virus suggests that SARS-CoV-2 is a betacoronavirus closely linked to the SARS virus (1).

-While most people with COVID-19 develop only mild or uncomplicated illness, approximately 14% develop severe disease that requires hospitalization and oxygen support, and 5% require admission to an intensive care unit (1).
-In severe cases, COVID-19 can be complicated by the acute respiratory distress syndrome (ARDS), sepsis and septic shock, multiorgan failure, including acute kidney injury and cardiac injury (2).
-Older age and co-morbid disease have been reported as risk factors for death, and recent multivariable analysis confirmed older age, higher Sequential Organ Failure Assessment (SOFA) score and d-dimer > 1 μ g/L on admission were associated with higher mortality.
-This study also observed a median duration of viral RNA detection of 20.0 days (IQR 17.0-24.0) in survivors, but COVID-19 virus was detectable until death in non-survivors.
+While most people with COVID-19 develop mild or uncomplicated illness, approximately 14% develop severe disease requiring hospitalization and oxygen support and 5% require admission to an intensive care unit (1).
+In severe cases, COVID-19 can be complicated by acute respiratory disease syndrome (ARDS), sepsis and septic shock, multiorgan failure, including acute kidney injury and cardiac injury (2).
+Older age and co-morbid disease have been reported as risk factors for death, and recent multivariable analysis confirmed older age, higher SOFA score and d-dimer > 1 μ g/L on admission were associated with higher mortality.
+This study also observed median duration of viral RNA detection was 20.0 days (IQR 17.0-24.0) in survivors, but SARS-CoV-2 virus was detectable until death in non-survivors.
 The longest observed duration of viral shedding in survivors was 37 days (3, 4).

-Building on evidence-informed guidelines developed by a multidisciplinary panel of health care providers with experience in the clinical management of patients with COVID-19 and other viral infections, including SARS and MERS, as well as sepsis and ARDS, this guidance should serve as a foundation for optimized supportive care to ensure the best possible chance for survival and to allow for reliable comparison of investigational therapeutic interventions as part of randomized controlled trials (5, 6).
+Building on evidence-informed guidelines developed by a multidisciplinary panel of health care providers with experience in the clinical management of patients with COVID-19 and other viral infections, including SARS and MERS, as well as sepsis and ARDS, this guidance should serve as a foundation for optimized supportive care to ensure both the best possible chance for survival and allow for reliable comparison of investigational therapeutic interventions as part of randomized controlled trials (5, 6).
+This guideline provides recommendations for the management of adults, pregnant and children with COVID-19.

-There are few data on the clinical presentation of COVID-19 in specific populations, such as children and pregnant women.
+There is sparse data on clinical presentation of COVID-19 in specific populations, such as children and pregnant women.
 In children with COVID-19 the symptoms are usually less severe than adults and present mainly with cough and fever, and co-infection has been observed (7, 8).
-Relatively few cases have been reported of infants confirmed with COVID-19; those experienced mild illness (9).
+Relatively few cases have been reported of infants confirmed with COVID-19 and they experienced mild illness (9).
 There is currently no known difference between the clinical manifestations of COVID-19 pregnant and non-pregnant women or adults of reproductive age.
 Pregnant and recently pregnant women with suspected or confirmed COVID-19 should be treated with supportive and management therapies, as described below, taking into account the immunologic and physiologic adaptations during and after pregnancy.

-1. Screening and triage: early recognition of patients with SARI associated with COVID-19
+2. Screening and triage: early recognition of patients with SARI associated with COVID-19 infection.